Minor blues tunes are some of the most popular and enjoyable songs to jam over.

-In this beginner minor Blues chord study, you’ll use Drop 3 chords to outline the changes in the key of D minor.
+In this beginner study, you use drop 3 chords to outline the changes.

-You’ll begin with the root on the 6th string for the first Dm7 chord, moving to the closest chord shapes for Gm7 and A7alt from that starting point.
+You begin with the root on the 6th string for the first Dm7, moving to the closest shapes for Gm7 and A7alt from there.

 As was mentioned in the beginning, the rhythm for this study is very plain.

-Start by learning the whole-note rhythm, and then once the chords are memorized, begin to experiment with new rhythms after that over the backing track.
+Start by learning the whole-note rhythm, and then experiment with new rhythms after that over the backing track.

 Click to hear minor blues chords 1